|

 General Picture | | | |

-Characteristic | Leaf Shape | Leaf Margin | Remarks |
+Character | Leaf Shape | Leaf Margin | Remarks |

 Description | Needle like : Slender and long. | Entire : Smooth margin without indentations, lobes or any projections. | |